djaiello/NYPD_Arrests_Final_Project/README.md

 # MACHINE LEARNING MODEL:

    For the machine learning part I will run a supervised model (possibly Random Forest) where I will to predict the borough ("ARREST_BORO") of the crime, based upon the feature columns that make most sense.
 The features might be "ARREST_DATE"(Grouped into smaller buckets to avoid encoding), or "KY_CD" which will need to be encoded, "LAW_CAT_CD", "AGE_GROUP", "PERP_SEX", "PERP_RACE".
    I might also do a different model predicting the type of crime , based on the other columns or even predict the gender, age or race  based on the other columns, However due to lack of time this might be a great idea for a different project.
-So far I have encoded my columns,
+So far I have encoded my columns, I have also trained my model and